This post was created in partnership with Mirum. All opinions are our own.

 Find it: Here in Indiana, you can find Hellmann’s mayo at your local Kroger.
 Check your local Kroger for in-store savings on Hellmann’s!
 Recipe is below.

-Looking for more grilled cheese recipes?
+Looking for more sandwich recipes?

 - Roasted Tomato Basil Grilled Cheese